ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 and better cover both the request and response cases.

-Being calculated on the selected representation, the Digest is tied to the representation-data and the Content-Coding.
+Being calculated on the selected representation, the Digest is tied to the Content-Coding.

 A given resource has thus multiple possible digests values.
 To allow both parties to exchange a Digest of a representation